Skip to main content

 Cons of living with a beagle

-• Beagles are escape risks due to their powerful noses, and they can only be turned loose in fenced-in yards.
-Fences should be five feet high, as beagles have been known to climb out of their yards.
+• Beagles are escape artists due to their powerful noses, and they can only be turned loose in fenced-in yards.
+Fences should be five feet high, as beagles have even been known to climb out of their yards.
 Additionally, the base of the fence needs to be secured with chicken wire or cement to prevent the hound from digging out.

 • Beagles are pack animals and love company.
 If left alone for too long, they can suffer from separation anxiety and become destructive in the house.